-The Hebrew word for “safety” (betach) appears in verses which refer to the security that Israel will experience during the Millennium.
-For instance, “betach” appears three times in Ezekiel 34:25-29, a passage which relates to Israel dwelling in their land during the Millennium:
+The Hebrew word for “safety” (betach) appears in verses that refer to the security that Israel will have in the Millennium.
+Ezekiel 34:25-29 is a good example where betach shows up three times:

 “(25) And I will make with them a covenant of peace, and will cause the evil beasts to cease out of the land: and they shall dwell safely in the wilderness, and sleep in the woods.
 (26) And I will make them and the places round about my hill a blessing; and I will cause the shower to come down in his season; there shall be showers of blessing.
 (27) And the tree of the field shall yield her fruit, and the earth shall yield her increase, and they shall be safe in their land, and shall know that I am the LORD, when I have broken the bands of their yoke, and delivered them out of the hand of those that served themselves of them.
 (28) And they shall no more be a prey to the heathen, neither shall the beast of the land devour them; but they shall dwell safely, and none shall make them afraid.
 (29) And I will raise up for them a plant of renown, and they shall be no more consumed with hunger in the land, neither bear the shame of the heathen any more.”
 (Ezekiel 34:25-29)

 Other examples include Jeremiah 23:5-7, Jeremiah 32:37-39, and Zechariah 14:10-11.
 Jeremiah 23:5-7 and Jeremiah 32:37-39 are displayed in the following table: